aniketambore/bijli_ln_wallet/README.md

 A Lightning wallet may contain all of these functions, acting as a "full" wallet, with no reliance on any third-party services.
 Or one or more of these components may rely (partially or entirely) on third-party services that mediate those functions.

 A key distinction (pun intended) is whether the keystore function is internal or outsourced.
-In blockchains, control of keys determines custody of funds, as memorialized by the phrase "your keys, your coins; not your keys, not your coins."
+In blockchains, control of keys determines custody of funds, as memorialized by the phrase "*your keys, your coins; not your keys, not your coins*".

 Custodial wallets outsource key management, while noncustodial wallets put you in control of your own keys.